xssnick/Tonutils-Proxy/README.md

 # How to use

 ## GUI
-##### 1. Open it
+#### 1. Open it
 You should see:

 <img width="303" alt="Screen Shot 2022-11-21 at 18 13 11" src="https://user-images.githubusercontent.com/9332353/203090096-1c03907b-7d29-4be2-83df-d689d2151f08.png">

-##### 2. Start it
+#### 2. Start it
 Click "Start Gateway", it will configure your system automatically and open foundation.ton.

+##### If TON sites not opens
 If for some reason your system was not autoconfigured or you don't want to reconfigure it, you can enter HTTP proxy address manually in your browser.
-Follow CLI instructions starting from 2.
-HTTP proxy uses 127.0.0.1:8080 address.
+Follow CLI instructions starting from [section 2](#2-connect-your-browser-to-it).

+HTTP proxy uses `127.0.0.1:8080` address.

 ## CLI
 ##### 1. Open it